MobilePayDev/MobilePay-Subscriptions/docs/index.md

 Related links:
 - You can read more about the product [here](https://developer.mobilepay.dk/subscriptions-main).
 - Billing your customers with MobilePay Subscriptions is easy using our [API](https://developer.mobilepay.dk/product).
-- More information about integration steps is [here](https://developer.mobilepay.dk/subscriptions-getting-started).

 ### QuickStart: follow our QuickStart to start building your integration